-Invest in the Right Insurance
+Invest in the Right Contractor Insurance Coverage

-How to Choose the Right Small Business Insurance CoverageEvery business needs insurance—and small contracting operations are no exception.
-The only difference is that your business requires insurance specific to your contracting practices and the services you provide, which is why choosing the right insurance coverage is key.
+Every business requires insurance, and small contracting operations are no exception.
+Your business requires the right insurance for your contracting practices and the services you provide, which is why choosing the right coverage is key.

-- Contractor or professional liability insurance
+- Commercial liability insurance

 - Property insurance

 Several of these coverages can be bundled into a single plan known as a business owners policy (BOP).
 A BOP can be a convenient way to help affordably obtain financial protection and efficiently handle some of the administrative side of your commercial insurance.
 You can also get coverage designed specifically to meet the needs of the construction market, sometimes referred to as contractor's insurance coverage.

 Choosing the right insurance can set you up for success

 You have made, and will continue to make, significant investments in your property and personnel.
 Having the right contractor insurance coverage can add a layer of financial protection for your business, can minimize financial risks and can help make your business more appealing to potential employees and investors.

 Coverages like contractor liability, contractor property insurance or contractor vehicle insurance can all help protect your assets.
 Policies like these can help cover damages that result from severe weather, theft, vandalism, fire, and other events.